armanfm/zk_rollup/README.md

 - Most people only create **mock or simple proofs**.
 - Real **recursive proofs** require the full pipeline to work: PK, VK, circuits, transcript, and instance handling.
 - Your setup produces a **real, verifiable aggregated proof**, extremely rare in zk-rollup demos and hackathons.

+## ⚠️ Critical Security Disclaimer (Educational Caveat)
+This project is an educational and architectural model focusing on demonstrating ZK-Rollup aggregation using Halo2.

+**Important:** Verification of subproofs in `AggregatorCircuit` is done via simulation (mock).
+The `verify_proof_gadget` function calls the proof verification on the CPU (outside the circuit) and simply assigns the binary result (valid=1 or invalid=0) to the circuit.

+This means:
+- There is **no zero-knowledge guarantee** for subproof verification.
+- A malicious prover could force a value of 1 (valid) even for a false proof, and the aggregator circuit would be satisfied.

+For production:
+- This function must be replaced by a **full in-circuit SNARK verification**, using ECC chips and pairing checks as implemented in libraries like `halo2-base` or `snark-verifier-sdk`.

 ## Code Structure